You ask, “what if my name is different from my birth certificate?”

 What if my name is different from my birth certificate?

-The final decision ultimately rests with the U.S. Department of State Passport Agency.
-It is best to have a formal court declaration of your name change, so you may want to go that route if you are able to do that first.
+The final decision rests with the U.S. Department of State.
+It is best to have a formal court order of your name change, so you may go that route.